g-savitha/portfolio/content/posts/38-thundering-herd.md

 | Customers | Concurrent requests |
 | Guard opening the door | Your cache TTL expiring |

-That's it.
-The thundering herd isn't about too much traffic - it's about too much traffic arriving **at the exact same moment**, with nothing to absorb it.
+That's the thundering herd.
+Not too much traffic - too much traffic arriving **at the exact same moment**, with nothing to absorb it.

 ---

 ## What This Looks Like in a Real System

-Most web applications have a simple architecture:
+Most web apps follow this architecture:

 ```
 User → App Server → Cache (Redis) → Database (PostgreSQL)
 ```

 The cache is the middleman.
-It holds frequently-read data so requests almost never need to touch the database.
-It works beautifully - until it doesn't.

-Here's the happy path when the cache is healthy:
+It holds frequently-read data so the database barely gets touched.
+Here's the happy path:

 ```mermaid
 sequenceDiagram